RomlinGroup/Flatpack/README.md

 Welcome, brave explorer!
 We are still in stealth mode (of sorts), but we are glad you found us.

-Flatpack democratises AI and ML by harnessing the power of open-source micro language models and model compression technologies.
-Our innovative platform enables users to train custom models from the ground up, catering to a diverse range of complexities - from 10 million to 10 billion parameters.
+Flatpack democratises AI and ML through micro language models and model compression.
+Our platform enables users to train customised models with 10M to 10B parameters.
+We introduce flatpacks (FPKs) to integrate AI and ML into edge computing, electronic components, and robots.

-We introduce flatpacks (FPKs), our standardised packages designed to seamlessly integrate AI and ML into edge computing devices, electronic components, and robots.
-Imagine the transformative impact of floppy disks or game cartridges reimagined for today's technology landscape.
-Flatpack is set to redefine how we deploy and interact with AI and ML, making it more accessible, impactful, and versatile.

 ## Elevator pitch